Miso Pork and Eggplant Stir-Fry is a deliciously easy weeknight meal of tender pork and eggplant soaked in a savory miso sauce.

 - Gather all the ingredients.

-- In a small bowl, combine the 2 Tbsp miso, 1–2 tsp sugar, 1 Tbsp mirin, and 1 Tbsp sake.
+- In a small bowl, combine 2 Tbsp miso, 1 tsp sugar, 1 Tbsp mirin, and 1 Tbsp sake.
 Mix all together until the miso is completely dissolved.

-- Add 1 Tbsp soy sauce and 2 Tbsp water.
-Mix well and set aside this sauce.
+- Add 1 Tbsp soy sauce and 2 Tbsp water to the bowl.
+Mix well and set aside.

 - Cut 2 Japanese or Chinese eggplants into bite-size pieces.
 I use the rangiri cutting technique to increase the surface area so it cooks evenly and adds more flavor.
 Soak the eggplants in water to prevent the color from changing.

-- Cut the white part of 1 Tokyo negi (naga negi; long green onion) diagonally.
-Cut the green parts of 1 green onion/scallion diagonally and keep it for garnish.
+- Meanwhile, thinly cut the white part of 1 Tokyo negi (naga negi; long green onion) diagonally.
+Cut the green part of 1 green onion/scallion diagonally into thin slices and set it aside for garnish.

 - Slice 1 clove garlic and 1 knob ginger thinly.